npgrosser/houston/README.md

 #### Context Files

 Another, more powerful and reusable way to provide context information is to use _context files_.
+Theoretically, you could also use them to mimic the functionality of the context flags.

 You can define directory specific _context files_ or global context files to describe additional requirements or information in plain english.